 The era in which they were popular was one filled with European wars (wars of religion, the Thirty Years War, the wars of Louis XIV), epidemics (the Plagues of Seville, London, Vienna) and "the thousand natural shocks that flesh is heir to".

-Over time more items were added.
+Over time more the harshness became tempered, other items were added.
 Flowers, with their transient beauty, were obvious early additions.

 The greatest of these is the painting in the Hospital de la Caridad in Seville, Spain by the painter Juan de Valdes-Leal.
 The skeleton, who is Death, is armed with scythe, shroud and coffin.
 His bony hand extinguishes a candle and simultaneously points to an inscription that translates as "in the twinkling of an eye", a reminder of how quickly death devours earthly achievements.